KerryM001/yoga-with-kerry/README.md

 ​
 ## **Planning stage**
 ### **Target Audiences:**
-​
-This section is a breakdown of the target audience 3 or 4 bullet points so using our example ​
+​​
 * Users interested in yoga
 * Users interested in a escaping the rush of city life
 * Users interested in exercise in Dublin area
 ​
 ### **User Stories:**
-​
-User stories are more what the user wants from the site in terms of features and presentation ​
+​​
 * As a user, I want to see the subject matter of the page.
 * As a user, I want to navigate the page to find what I require quickly and easily.
 * As a user, I want to learn more about what the business offers
 * As a user, I want to reach out and contact the business ​
 ### **Site Aims:**
+​​
+* To inform the user on class times
+* To inform the user about the business in general
+* To offer the user an opportunity to get in contact
 ​
-This is optional but offers the insight into what the aim of the project are ​
-* To inform the user on opening times
-* To inform the user about what we offer when they are here
-* To offer the user an oppertunity to get in contact
-​
-​
 ### **Wireframes:**
 ​
 These are optional if you have any drawings or diagrams about how the site is intended to look include them here ​
 ### **Color Scheme:**
+​​
+For the page I decided on a beige (#e09f7d) and teal theme (#97B1A6) as I find these colors really calming, and I think this ties in well with yoga in general.
+I chose to keep the font as black (0,0,0) as from an accessibility point of view, it's easy to read.
 ​
-Here discuss about the colours you have chosen for the design and the reasoning behind it, make sure to include hash values as well!
-​
-For the page we decided on a black (#000) and red theme (#a red hash i can't remember one) to hark back to the designs of the Sega megadrive which is symbolic of the retro gaming scene blah blah bull shit goes here
-​
 ## **Typography**
 ​​
-* Throughout the page, there are two fonts used:
+* Throughout the page, there is one main font used:
+  * Oswald - I used this font as I think that it's nice to look at, and it is very easy to read.
-  * Oswald -
+  * Sans serif - this was a fallback font.
-  *
   * All fonts were sourced from Google fonts, as stated in the credits.
 ​
 ## **Current Features Common to all pages**
 ​
 #### *Navigation Bar:*
-This is an example of the features section, your going to talk about each section of the page and what it offers for the navbar for example
 ​
-* The user is given links to each section of the page
+* The user is given links to each section of the page, and when clicked, these bring the user to the section.
-* Each option is presented in a way that is always obvious and reable
+* Each option is clear and easy to read.
-* on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience ​
+* I used a hamburger menu, to provide a better user experience.
+​
 #### *features
 ​
-* This is where you will place all of your features think about each section of the page include a screenshot and a few bullet points on how it's presented and why
+* Logo: I used Oswald font as I think it's easy to read, and looks good.
+I made the font larger than the rest of the page, so it stands out, and it makes it obviously that it's the page logo.
+I chose to keep the font as black as from an accessibility point of view, it's easy to read.
+* Hero Image: I chose this image as I think that it encaptures the energy that I wanted to bring to the webpage.
+I think it shows clearly that the page is for a yoga business.
+* Hamburger Menu: I used this type of menu, as I think it creates a better user experience.
+* About section: I used Oswald font as I think it's easy to read, and looks good.
+I used this section to inform the potential customer about the business in general.
+I added a background color of teal around this section, to make it stand out to the user.
+* Timetable section: I used Oswald font as I think it's easy to read, and looks good.
+This section informs the user of the times of the classes, so they can see what suits them best.
+I added a background color of teal around this section, to make it stand out to the user.
+* Sign up section: I made the first name and email mandatory to submit the form.
+I made the last name optional, as it's ok if users don't want to provide their full name.
+I added a background color of teal around this section, to make it stand out to the user.
+* Contact Us section: I used Oswald font as I think it's easy to read, and looks good.
+This section provides the contact details of the business to the user, in case they have any questions.
+I formatted this in an unordered list, to make it clearer to the user.
+I also added a background color of teal around this section, to make it stand out to the user.
+* Social Media links: I styled these with icons from https://fontawesome.com/ and once clicked, they link out externally.
+I think that this provides a better user experience, while also being helpful to the business, as it means that the potential customer stays on the businesses' website.
 ​
 ## **Future-Enhancements**
+​​
+* At the time of making this page, I didn't have the understanding to actual send e-mails from the contact form so intergration with email would be something I'd like to learn, as this would improve user experience.
 ​
-A webpage is a living beast it's going to evolve past the initial stages of release generally, it's always good to discuss where you this the page may go in the future
+* I would have also liked to have added a page where you could actually book yoga classes, but I'm sure how to go about it at this time.
+I think this would really boost the businesses' page, as it makes it easier for people to commit to classes.
 ​
-* At the time of making this page i didn't have the understanding to actual send e-mails from the contact form so intergration with email.js to send e-mails would improve the users experience
-​
-* Due to the subject matter, we have discussed the idea of including a small JS game to engage the user ​
 ## **Testing Phase**
 ​